-- 4. Applications must be written jointly by an Israeli and a U.S. scientist from a U.S. research institution. - 5.
+- 2. Prior to submission, the U.S. applicant is advised to contact the appropriate NSF program manager to discuss the research focus of the international project. - 3.
+Applications must be written jointly by an Israeli and a U.S. scientist from a U.S. research institution. - 4.
 The NSF accepts applications only from U.S. scientists.
 Submission to the NSF should be made by the U.S. PI alone, but he/she has to note in the cover page that it is an "NSF-BSF Application" (the Israeli does not appear as a formal co-PI on the application).
 In the U.S.-Israeli applications, the role of the Israeli partner(s) must be described.

-Furthermore, it should be clearly explained why the contribution of the Israeli PI to the research project is important/essential. - 6.
-If awarded a grant, the Israeli scientist will receive a grant from the BSF, while the U.S. scientist will receive a grant from the NSF. - 7.
+Furthermore, it should be clearly explained why the contribution of the Israeli PI to the research project is important/essential. - 5.
+If awarded a grant, the Israeli scientist will receive a grant from the BSF, while the U.S. scientist will receive a grant from the NSF. - 6.
 The size of the BSF grant to the Israeli is expected to be up to \$80,000/year for experimental programs and up to \$55,000/year for theoretical or computer based research, subject to the availability of funds.
-If more than a single Israeli group is involved in the research, the budget may be increased by up to 50%. - 8.
-BSF will follow the decision by the U.S. funding agency regarding the length of the project. - 9.
-The program is expected to be held annually. - 10.
+If more than a single Israeli group is involved in the research, the budget may be increased by up to 50%. - 7.
+BSF will follow the decision by the U.S. funding agency regarding the length of the project. - 8.
+The program is expected to be held annually. - 9.
 We have put together a presentation with tips for Israeli scientists who wish to submit to the NSF-BSF.
-You can download the presentation here
+You can download the presentation here.